-- Satisfaction of Belhaven's general education requirements.
-Written Communication Skills: Six semester hours Literature: Six semester hours Science: Four semester hours Math: Three semester hours History: Six semester hours Biblical Studies: Nine semester hours Business: Three semester hours - Successful completion of all courses taken at Belhaven University with a minimum cumulative GPA of 2.0. - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
+• Satisfaction of Belhaven's general education requirements.

+Literature: Six semester hours Science: Four semester hours Math: Three semester hours History: Six semester hours

+Biblical Studies: Nine semester hours Business: Three semester hours

+- Successful completion of all courses taken at Belhaven University with a minimum cumulative GPA of 2.0. - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
 Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.